aazirani/guide_wizard_backend/README.md

 **Sprinkle Not Loading**:
 - Verify `app/sprinkles.json` includes `guide_wizard` in the `base` array
-- Verify `app/sprinkles.json` includes `"lcharette/uf_formgenerator": "^4.0.0"` in the `require` object
 - Ensure the sprinkle directory exists: `app/sprinkles/guide_wizard/`
-- Check that `composer.json` exists in the sprinkle directory
+- Check that `composer.json` exists in the sprinkle directory (should be there by default)
 - Run `composer update` after modifying sprinkles.json

 **FormGenerator Issues**:
-- Ensure sprinkles.json has the correct requirement: `"lcharette/uf_formgenerator": "^4.0.0"`
+- Ensure sprinkles.json includes `"lcharette/uf_formgenerator": "^4.0.0"` in the `require` object
+- Ensure sprinkles.json includes `FormGenerator` in the `base` array before `guide_wizard`
-- FormGenerator 5.x is not compatible with UserFrosting 4.6
+- FormGenerator 5.x is not compatible with UserFrosting 4.6 (must use 4.0.x)
 - Check that FormGenerator was installed: `composer show lcharette/uf_formgenerator`
-- If FormGenerator is missing, run `composer update` or `php bakery bake`
+- If FormGenerator is missing, run `composer update`

 **Bakery Command Issues**:
 ```bash